Code-Institute-Submissions/classic-hangman/README.md

 * The user should be able to understand easy game steps by just typing guessing letters.

 **As a user, I want to quickly start the game.**
-* The user should be able to see message "Guess ahidden letter or word:" and easily start the game.
+* The user should be able to see message "Guess a hidden letter or word:" and easily start the game.

 **As a user, I would like to be able to choose if i want to play a new game or not.**
 * The user should be able to see at the end of game option Play Again?
 (Y/N).